 On Love & Loneliness: Jiddu Krishnamurti on Love & Relationship

-On Love & Loneliness is a series of musings by Jiddu Krishnamurti, where he draws out the existential confusion leading us to associate possessiveness, jealousy and insecurity with love, all the while canvassing an different noetic quality of relationships.
+On Love & Loneliness is a series of musings by Jiddu Krishnamurti, where he draws out the existential confusion leading us to associate possessiveness, jealousy and insecurity with love, all the while canvassing a different noetic quality of relationships.

 For Krishnamurti, the right answer can only come about from the right question.
 However, we are confused about love and cannot think about it clearly.
-Therefore, the question ‘what is love?’ produces so many contradictory and disordered answers; because the very question ‘what is love’ is not is the wrong question.
+Therefore, the question ‘what is love?’ produces so many contradictory and disordered answers; because the very question ‘what is love’ is the wrong question.

 Krishnamurti notes, we confuse the facts of love with love itself.
-That is, we mistake actions of love such as hugging, kissing and holding hands with love.
+That is, we mistake actions such as hugging, kissing and holding hands with love.
 As a result, we want relationships to conform to images in our mind; we demand the reality of our love to conform to expectations we have about what love should be.
 We have become conditioned to think that love means holding hands or kissing, or other certain acts (such as being monogamous) and a breach of these codes is nothing short of saying the love is not real.
 That is, the love which exists in reality is seen as insufficient if it does not abide by what love is imagined to be.

 We often confuse loneliness, possessiveness, jealousy, envy, and insecurity for love.
 We think the partner who must know where their significant other is every day does it because they love them; but this is not love, this is control.
 The partner who gets irritated when their significant other talks to strangers at a party does not get irritated out of love, but out of jealousy.
 The partner who becomes rude when their significant other does not text back is not rude out of love but because they are insecure they are not being loved back.